-If you're facing 1st or 2nd degree robbery charges in New Jersey, our robbery lawyers can help.
+If you're facing 1st or 2nd degree robbery charges in New Jersey, the New Jersey robbery lawyers at Breslow Law can help.

 Contact us online or call 973-239-8000 today to speak with a criminal defense attorney about your case.

 Robbery charges in New Jersey: N.J.S.A.
 2C:15 -1

 Robbery offenses are outlined in section N.J.S.A.
 2C:15 -1 of the New Jersey Criminal Code, which reads:

 A person is guilty of robbery if, in the course of committing a theft, he: